 Pupation takes place inside the stem.
 The pupa is yellow-brown and has on its hind end two conical tubercles, one on each side, and four to six much smaller tubercles between these two, all being surmounted with a thin hair.
+Page 378.
+PLETE 39.

+Fig. 1.-(6.
+S. 1837).
+Borer in Eleusine coracana:

+a, larva 5; b, details of larval spiracle; c,

+arrangement of

-Fig. 1.-(C. S. 1837).
-Borer in Eleusine coracana: a, larva $\times 5$; b, details of larval spiracle; c. arrangement of crochets on proleg of larva; a, moth $\times 5$ (the smaller figure shows the natural size).
+moth 5 (the smaller figure shows the natural

+size).

-Fig. 2.
-Annual life-cycle of Emmalocera depressella.
+Fig. 2.-Annual life-cycle1 of Emmalocera depressella.